 Presented by the Design Student & Alumni Board (DSAB).

-The College of Design's annual Mentor Program helps students grow professionally by matching them with a mentor in their field of study.
-Mentoring pairs discuss student goals and then work together on career exploration, networking, and professional skill development.
+The College of Design's annual Mentor Program helps junior, senior and graduate students grow professionally by matching them with a mentor in their field of study.
+Mentoring pairs discuss student career goals and interests, and then work together to pursue those goals through career exploration, networking, and professional skill development.

-The program begins each November with a kick-off event that provides an opportunity for students and mentors to meet for the first time and be given instructions for navigating the next five months of the program.
+The program begins in November with a kick-off event that provides an opportunity for students and mentors to meet for the first time and receive instructions to help them navigate the next five months of the program together.

-Based on student goals, mentoring pairs decide how often they will meet or talk, and what types of activities, conversations, and events they will pursue together.
-We ask mentors and students to connect at least once per month either by email, phone, in person, or online via Skype or a similar platform.
-The program wraps up in April with complimentary tickets to Design in 7.
+Mentoring pairs decide how often they will meet or talk and what types of conversations and activities they will engage in together.
+We recommended connecting at least once per month but ultimately it is up to the pair to discuss and decide.
+The program concludes in April with complimentary tickets to Design in 7.